mli/new-docs/python/guide/module/gluon/parameters.md

 print(net[1].bias.data())
 ```

 The first line returns the bias of the second layer.
 Since this is an object containing data, gradients, and additional information, we need to request the data explicitly.
-To request the data we call `data` method on the parameter on the second line.
+To request the data, we call `data` method on the parameter on the second line.
 Note that the bias is all 0 since we initialized the bias to contain all zeros.

 We can also access the parameter by name, such as `dense0_weight`.
 This is possible since each layer comes with its own parameter dictionary that can be accessed directly.
 Both methods are entirely equivalent, but the first method leads to more readable code.